 Bude has a potted history and many of its old buildings remain to tell the tales.
 The last few miles remain of the Bude Canal (completed in 1823) which used to run to Launceston via the West Country canal system and was used to ferry sand.
 The canal system was one of the most unusual in the country because of its lack of locks and the scale of elevation from sea-level to its peak at 132 metres – a true feat of Victorian engineering.

+There certainly is no shortage of things for holidaymakers to do in Bude.
 The South West Coast Path runs along the cliff tops at Bude and the centre of town.
 There are some grand viewpoints along the trail like The Breakwater and Compass Point.
 Bude Golf Club occupies much of the high ground in town so if you love golf – the views across to the ocean are exceptional.
 Over the Devon border, just north of the town is the Hartland Cornwall Heritage Coast where jagged black rocks jut out from the sea and each scene is more dramatic than the last.
 Head to the secluded beaches of Sandymouth, Welcombe Mouth, Duckpool Bay, and Widemouth.
 If you are planning to travel further afield Clovelly, Hartland Point, Tamar Lakes, Tintagel Castle, and The Milky Way (a theme park for children) are all within 25 miles of Bude.

 Bude is the largest town in the region so people travel in from a wide area for the shops.
 The choice consists of a small selection of High Street favourites and independents selling everything from essentials to bespoke craft goods.
 Bude also has some banks and handy cash machines around too.

 Stay in Bude on your next holiday to Cornwall.
 We have some lovely accommodation throughout Bude and the wider North Cornwall area.